Kafr Bara: History

-Pottery and glass dating from the Roman period (second century CE) and early Byzantine period (fourth century and beginning of fifth century CE), have been found in a burial cave at Kafr Bara.
+Pottery and glass dating from the Roman period (second century CE) and early Byzantine period (fourth century and beginning of fifth century CE), have been found in a burial cave at Kafr Barra.
 Various agricultural installations, including a winepress, dating from Byzantine era has also been excavated.

 Archaeological excavations have revealed remains, apparently from a rural settlement from the Byzantine and Early Islamic periods (sixth–ninth centuries CE).

-Ottoman era
+Ottoman Empire

 In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared located in the Nahiya of Jabal Qubal, part of Nablus Sanjak.
 It had a population of 20 Muslim households, who paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, summer crops, and goats and/or beehives; a total of 2,920 akçe.
 5/6 of the revenue went to a Waqf.

-British Mandate era
+British Mandate

-At the 1931 census of Palestine, conducted by the British Mandate Kafr Bara had 95 inhabitants, all Muslims, in a total of 19 houses.
+At the 1931 census of Palestine, conducted by the British Mandate Kafr Barra had 95 inhabitants, all Muslims, in a total of 19 houses.

-In the 1945 statistics the population of Kafr Bara was 150, all Muslims, who owned 3,959 dunams of land according to an official land and population survey.
+In the 1945 statistics the population of Kafr Barra was 150, all Muslims, who owned 3,959 dunams of land according to an official land and population survey.
 Of this, 10 dunams were for citrus and bananas, 12 were plantations and irrigable land, 1,841 used for cereals, while 14 dunams were built-up (urban) land.

-1948, and aftermath
+Israel

-Since 1948, Kafr Bara has been part of the newly founded State of Israel.
+Since 1948, Kafr Barra has been part of the newly founded State of Israel.

-Demographics

-Kafr Bara had a population of 3,274 in the 2014 census.
+Kafr Barra had a population of 3,274 in the 2014 census.